metamn/react/content/blog/design-systems/index.md

 What you see is what you've already got.

-Production-ready code with React, Typescript and CSS-in-JS on top of Nextjs, a headless CMS and GraphQL.
+Production-ready code with React, Typescript and CSS-in-JS.
+Statically generated pages using a headless CMS and GraphQL.

 Quite unique workflow.
 Quite unique results.
-Quite reduced timeframe and hussle.
+Quite reduced production time, cost and hussle.